 Accuracy of course-specific section may be subject to change depending on outcomes from recent P2 Review meetings and plans for restructuring of P2 Coursework Curriculum.
-Thus, despite ensuring that all content is in-date as of 18th February 2018, the Coursework Survival Guide Working Group and UNSW Medical Society will not be responsible for any incorrect information post-publication.
+Thus, despite our best efforts to ensure that all content is in-date, UNSW Medical Society will not be responsible for any incorrect information post-publication.